eschubert1/stat604project3/pre-analysis_plan.md

 #### Image Analysis
 To analyze the images, we will process each image so that the background is white, and then use a segmentation algorithm to determine the portion of the image corresponding to plant matter.
-We will then compute the average RGB value of all the pixels in this image, and subtract this from the average RBG value of the plant at day 0 (the start of the experiment).
+We will then compute a metric that spots high RGB values and saturation and low value of the B channel in the LAB color space of all the pixels in this image, and subtract this from the average value of the plant at day 0 (the start of the experiment).

 We will conduct a permutation test with the same randomization scheme as